Schitt's Creek

-Schitt's Creek is a Canadian/American television sitcom created by Dan Levy and his father, Eugene Levy, that aired on CBC Television from 2015 to 2020.
-It consists of 80 episodes spread over six seasons.
-Produced by Not a Real Company Productions and the Canadian Broadcasting Corporation, it follows the trials and tribulations of the formerly wealthy Rose family.
-After their business manager embezzles the family business, Rose Video, the family loses its fortune and relocates to Schitt's Creek, a small town they once purchased as a joke.
-Now living in a motel, Johnny (Eugene Levy) and Moira (Catherine O'Hara)—along with their adult children, David (Dan Levy) and Alexis (Annie Murphy)—must adjust to life without wealth.
+Schitt's Creek (stylized as Schitt$ Creek) is a Canadian television sitcom created by Dan Levy and his father, Eugene Levy consisting of 80 episodes over six seasons, airing on CBC Television from 2015 to 2020.
+Produced by Not a Real Company Productions and the Canadian Broadcasting Corporation, it follows the formerly wealthy Rose family who, after their business manager embezzles the family business, Rose Video, lose their fortune and relocate to a motel in the small (fictional) town of Schitt's Creek, where they must adjust to their new life circumstances.

 The series concept came from Dan Levy, who wondered how wealthy families, as frequently depicted on American reality television, would react if they lost all their money.
-He developed the series with his father, Eugene, before pitching it to several Canadian and American networks.
-It was first sold to CBC Television in Canada, and secured final funding to start production in its sale to Pop in the United States.
-Although limited in popularity for its first few seasons, its appearance on Netflix after its third season is credited for its rise in stature, attributed to the "Netflix bump" and a dynamic social media presence.
+He developed the series with his father Eugene before pitching it to several Canadian and American networks.
+It was first sold to CBC Television in Canada and secured final funding to start production in its sale to Pop in the United States.
+Although limited in popularity for its first few seasons, its regional appearances on Netflix after its third season are credited for its rise in stature (the "Netflix bump") and a dynamic social media presence.

 Schitt's Creek received critical acclaim and garnered a cult following, particularly for its writing, humour and acting.
-It has won various accolades, including two ACTRA Awards and 18 Canadian Screen Awards.
+It has won various prizes, including two ACTRA Awards and 18 Canadian Screen Awards.
 It is the first Canadian comedy series to be nominated for a Critics' Choice Television Award for Best Comedy Series.
 It also received two Screen Actors Guild Awards, including Outstanding Performance by an Ensemble in a Comedy Series and a total of 19 Primetime Emmy Award nominations, including Outstanding Comedy Series twice.
 It received 15 of these nominations for its sixth and final season, setting a record for most Emmy nominations for a comedy series's final season.
 For its portrayal of LGBTQ+ people, it received three nominations for a GLAAD Media Award for Outstanding Comedy Series, winning twice.

-At the 72nd Primetime Emmy Awards, the series' final season swept all seven major comedy awards.
+At the 72nd Primetime Emmy Awards, the series's final season swept all seven major comedy awards.
 It was the first time a comedy or drama series received all seven awards; Dan Levy notably received Outstanding Comedy Series, Writing and Directing for a Comedy Series (sharing the last with Andrew Cividino).
-It set records for winning all four major acting categories (Lead Actor/Actress and Supporting Actor/Actress) for O'Hara, Murphy and both Levys—a first for a comedy or drama series; for most Emmy wins by a comedy series in a single season (beating The Marvelous Mrs. Maisel's 2018 record); and for most Emmy nominations and wins by a comedy series in its final season.
+It set records for winning all four major acting categories (Lead Actor/Actress and Supporting Actor/Actress) for O'Hara, Murphy and both Levys—a first for a comedy or drama series; for most Emmy wins by a comedy series in a single season (beating The Marvelous Mrs. Maisel's 2018 record), and for most Emmy nominations and wins by a comedy series in its final season.